VisualFP/docs/SA/design_concept/content/poc/type_inference.typ

 expressions are valid, determine which type-holes are necessary, and annotate sub-expressions with their according types.

-It operates on a separate expression model to isolate the inference engine, which differs from the UI's.
+It operates on a separate expression model to isolate the inference engine.
 The engine is not responsible for converting to and from the UI model; this is done by a translation layer described in
 @translation-layer.